 The criminal case is U.S. v.
 Wasendorf, 12-mj-131, U.S. District Court, Northern District of Iowa (Cedar Rapids).
 The bankruptcy case is In re Peregrine Financial Group Inc., 12-27488, U.S. Bankruptcy Court, Northern District of Illinois (Chicago).

 Ropes & Gray LLP advised State Street Corp.
-(STT), the third- largest custody bank, which agreed to buy the hedge-fund administration unit of Goldman Sachs (GS) Group Inc. to boost growth as second-quarter revenue fell amid declining global markets and record-low interest rates.
+(STT:US), the third- largest custody bank, which agreed to buy the hedge-fund administration unit of Goldman Sachs (GS:US) Group Inc. to boost growth as second-quarter revenue fell amid declining global markets and record-low interest rates.
 Sullivan & Cromwell LLP advised Goldman Sachs.

 State Street agreed to pay $550 million in cash for the Goldman Sachs unit to become the world’s largest servicer of alternative assets such as hedge funds, the Boston-based company said yesterday.
 State Street fell as much as 5.9 percent in New York, the most in seven months, as declining assets and fees spurred a 1.9 percent drop in revenue to $2.43 billion.